llvm/llvm-project/llvm/docs/LangRef.rst

     - On X86-64 the callee preserves all general purpose registers, except for R11.
 R11 can be used as a scratch register.
 Furthermore it also preserves all floating-point registers (XMMs/YMMs).

+    - On AArch64 the callee preserve all general purpose registers, except X0-X8 and X16-X18.
+Furthermore it also preserves lower 128 bits of V8-V31 SIMD - floating point registers.

     The idea behind this convention is to support calls to runtime functions that don't need to call out to any other functions.